mosteo/btrfs-status/README.md

 RAID1 | Mostly OK | Failure may give you only one chance at mounting read-write for rebuild | [1](https://btrfs.wiki.kernel.org/index.php/Gotchas#raid1_volumes_only_mountable_once_RW_if_degraded)

 ## Horror diary
+* 2020-08-17: As closing to the previous entry: after trying all I could think of and backing up the data, I dared to use `btrfsck --rescue` and guess what, it worked.
+Not as solidly as one would want: the first time it found and fixed things, the second time it found and fixed _more_ things, and thereafter it was silent and happy.
+It did what your regular `fsck` used to do in FAT times: found a bunch of dangling files and put them in `lost+found`.
+After that, I could remove the devices without trouble.
+And, since I'm daring that way, I'm still using the same filesystem without recreating it.
 * 2020-07-29: Oh sad day.
 After a long time not being bitten by any surprises, yesterday had an HDD start announcing bad sectors via SMART.
 Time for btrfs to shine!
 I was ready, being this disk part of a two disks filesystem.
 No dice.
 When doing the remove (I had plenty of space to spare), at the time of moving out the metadata blocks, btrfs falls on its sword. `dmesg` info points to corrupted data in the metadata (not unable to read sectors with metadata).
 A few funny observations:
    * The filesystem was created on May 2017 (snapshot info says this).
 Too old to live?
    * There were a couple of files with I/O errors on the bad sectors that I could delete without issue by mapping the inode reported by scrub on dmesg.